Could you annoy people by posting too much on social media?

 Who’s annoyed?

 Now, let’s imagine that someone is going to be annoyed because you’re posting daily on Instagram (recommended for businesses).
 Let’s accept that some people get annoyed easily.
-They allow life’s day to day minor setbacks to become bigger in their heads, and the focus they give to these transforms into annoyances.
+They allow life’s day-to-day minor setbacks to become bigger in their heads, and the focus they give to these transforms into annoyances.
 The person in front of you at the queue taking too long, the tube being crowded, being interrupted at work – these things are potential annoyances.

 Others experience the same but don’t let it annoy them.